Yorktown Victory Center

 Jamestown is where America was born.
 Williamsburg is where our nation’s ideals matured.
 And Yorktown is where America became of age.
 Visit Yorktown Battlefield and take yourself back in time where history was made.

 Through careful examination of 18th-century military maps and archaeological excavations, the National Park Service has reconstructed a nearly complete picture of General Washington’s siege.
 Earth works and siege lines mark the positions of British and American troops during the battle.
 Tours of the Battlefield are conducted from the Visitor Center by park rangers.
-Maps and audio tours are also available for a self-guided driving tour of the battlefield and encampment areas, and walking tour of the Town of York.
+Park brochures, maps and audio tours are also available for a self-guided driving tour of the battlefield and encampment areas as well as a walking tour of the Town of York.

 The National Park Service maintains the restored 18th-century homes of Augustine Moore, where the negotiations were conducted for the surrender of the British army, and Thomas Nelson, Jr., one of Virginia’s signers of the Declaration of Independence.